DORIA Glass Globes Cascading Chandelier

 Designer: To be appraised.

-Other versions: Made as a single pendant lamp, chandeliers with 3, 5, 8 pendants.
-Also made as a big pendant lamp.
+Other versions: This DORIA glass globes cascading chandelier was made as a single pendant lamp and chandeliers with 3, 5, 8 pendants.
+Also made as a big pendant lamp with a much bigger globe.
 Made in chromed metal or brass.
 Wall lamps were also produced.
-Also made with different glass; clear glass, smoked brown glass.
+Also made with different glass; clear glass, smoked brown glass…

-Not only Doria produced lamps with crackled glass.
-Several German companies used the same glass globes for their chandeliers and other lamps.
+Not only DORIA produced lamps with crackled glass.
+Several German companies used the same or similar glass globes for their chandeliers and other lamps.

 Links (external links open in a new window)